stephengold/jme3-utilities/README.md

     All that remains is to update the control.

- 4. Add two lines to simpleUpdate(), right before the invocation of orientExternalSky():
+ 4. Add 2 lines to simpleUpdate(), right before the invocation of orientExternalSky():

         float hour = timeOfDay.hour();